manifest-development/frontend-challenge-ts/README.md

 # Manifest - Coding Challenge

 Coding Challenge - For convenience, I have deployed the project on Netlify(https://bartswierz-coding-challenge.netlify.app/).
-If you would like to run the tests, you can follow the easy installation steps below.
+I have also added installation instructions below to be able to run the application locally for the tests.

 ## Installation Instructions
 **To run the application locally, follow the steps below(commands added for additional help - ensure you are inside the Root Directory for the given commands after cloning the repo):**